 Integrated Resource Plans (IRP) provide a snapshot of a potential future generating mix, based on today’s assumptions.
-An IRP is not a commitment to a specific course of action, as the future is uncertain and decisions relating to AEP's generation resources are subject to regulatory approval.
-Rather, it is a roadmap that shows the amount, timing, cost and type of potential future resource additions that meet the customers’ future resource needs at a reasonable cost.
+An IRP is not a commitment to a specific course of action, as the future is uncertain and decisions relating to AEP’s generation resources are subject to regulatory approval.
+Rather, it is a roadmap that shows the amount, timing, cost and type of potential future resource additions to meet customers’ future energy needs at a reasonable cost.

-Our publicly filed IRPs use a planning horizon of 10 to 20 years.
+Our publicly filed IRP’s use a planning horizon of 10 to 20 years.
 They demonstrate how we will meet customer demands for reliable and affordable energy and allow us to estimate future emissions from our generation resources.
-Our current plans project that we can achieve a 60 percent reduction in CO2 emissions from 2000 emission levels by 2030 by focusing on near-term investments in renewable energy, and incorporating an assessment of potential future carbon costs and expected lives of our generating resources in all of our planning and investment decisions.
 The potential for carbon regulation has been part of our IRP process for many years and provides an important market signal when we are determining resource needs and costs.

-To develop our IRPs, we systematically evaluate and balance multiple issues, including the increasingly complex existing and pending environmental regulations, technology advancements, changing pricing fundamentals, load growth forecasts, energy efficiency advancements, growth in customer-adopted distributed resources and other complexities.
-Many IRP processes also include stakeholder outreach.
+To develop our IRPs, we systematically evaluate and balance multiple issues, including the increasingly complex existing and pending environmental regulations, technology advancements, changes in pricing fundamentals, load growth forecasts, energy efficiency advancements, growth in customer-adopted distributed resources and other complexities.
+Additionally, many IRP processes include stakeholder outreach.